INSTITUTE FOR AMERICAN MUSICAL THEATRE

 Who will my teachers be?

-Alongside Sam Carner, our esteemed faculty will include composer-lyricist Adam Gwon (Ordinary Days, Scotland PA), composer Anna K. Jacobs (Pop, Teeth), Lonny Price (A Class Act, Best Worst Thing That Could Ever Have Happened, Company, Sweeney Todd), composer Derek Gregor (Unlock’d, Island Song), composer/lyricist/actor/diversity dramaturg Heath Saunders (Newton’s Cradle), musical supervisor Brad Haak (Mary Poppins, Daddy Long Legs), director Marlo Hunter (American Reject, Saved By the Bell: the Musical), musical director Andy Collopy (Lightning Thief), and many other Broadway professionals still being confirmed.
+Alongside Sam Carner, our esteemed faculty will include composer-lyricist Adam Gwon (Ordinary Days, Scotland PA), composer Zina Goldrich (Ever After, Junie B. Jones, “Taylor the Latte Boy”), Kate Wetherhead (Submissions Only, The Devil Wears Prada), Lonny Price (A Class Act, Best Worst Thing That Could Ever Have Happened, Company, Sweeney Todd), composer Derek Gregor (Unlock’d, Island Song), composer/lyricist/actor/diversity dramaturg Heath Saunders (Newton’s Cradle), musical supervisor Brad Haak (Mary Poppins, Daddy Long Legs), Anna K. Jacobs (Pop, Teeth), director Marlo Hunter (American Reject, Saved By the Bell: the Musical), Kevin Hammons (Up and Away), and other Broadway professionals.

 What classes will you offer?